A man's worth is counted in the things he creates for the betterment of his fellow man.

 Email:

 Ann Morrison Park is a 153-acre urban park—Boise’s largest—located on the Boise River between Capitol Boulevard, Americana Boulevard, and Crescent Rim Drive.
 The park was created by Morrison-Knudsen co-founder Harry W. Morrison in honor of his late wife, Ann Morrison, and was given to the city in June of 1959.
 Ann Morrison Memorial Park is a place to play tennis, volleyball, soccer, bocce, and frisbee golf, as well as a terminus for those rafting the Boise River.
-It also hosts many community celebration including Fourth of July fireworks and the Spirit of Boise Balloon Classic.
+It also hosts many community celebrations including Fourth of July fireworks and the Spirit of Boise Balloon Classic.
 The Harry Morrison Foundation's Come Play!
 Campaign to Renew Ann Morrison Park hopes to raise funds for renewing various elements in the park.
 Our fundraising efforts are focused on improving signage for the park entrances, upgrading to an interactive fountain, revamping the rafters' take-out to ease congestion and access, restoring the clock and creating safe pedestrian and bike access from Crescent Rim Drive at Peasley Street.

 Morrison Center Endowment Foundation